hyperphantasia/kaggle/README.md

 ## Datasets

 - [Paris flood dataset](https://www.kaggle.com/datasets/grimespoint/paris-flood-dataset).
-A tabular dataset that provides 125+ years of daily maximum water level measurements (1900 to February 2026 for the initial release) from hydrometric stations monitoring the Seine River at Paris Austerlitz.
+A tabular dataset that provides 125+ years of daily maximum water level measurements (starting from Jan.
+1900) from hydrometric stations monitoring the Seine River at Paris Austerlitz.
 Data collected via the official Hub'Eau API and formatted as a clean, chronologically ordered CSV file that includes 53,000+ records with minimal gaps and no artificial interpolation.
   - Related project: [Fluctuat nec mergitur](https://github.com/hyperphantasia/paris-flood-dataset)
   - > The Kaggle dataset updates weekly thanks to an [automated pipeline](https://www.kaggle.com/code/grimespoint/paris-flood-dataset-weekly-updater).